Let’s take a look at the difference between the two.

 Founded in 2020, Portabella, Inc. is a privacy preserving, end-to-end encrypted platform for issue tracking, file sharing and kanban boards.

-Portabella uses a well known public key infrastructure setup and combination of RSA and AES cryptography to encrypt your core data - meaning we never see your board names, card titles or descriptions, while leaving metadata unencrypted so we can maintain the user experience you’re used to.
+Portabella uses a well known public key infrastructure setup and combination of ECIES, ECDH and AES cryptography to encrypt your core data - meaning we never see your board names, card titles or descriptions, while leaving metadata unencrypted so we can maintain the user experience you’re used to.
 You can read more about what exactly we encrypt here.
 This means if an attacker or malicious employee was to gain access to our databases, no sensitive data would be leaked, we don’t have any way of decrypting your data, the private keys are stored in your browser.

 Trello has an extensive security policy here, you’re free to read it and draw your own conclusions, but the following things stick out to us: